emlid/emlid-docs/docs/reach/common/tutorials/ppk-introduction.md

 <p style="text-align:center" ><img src="../img/reach/ppk-introduction/PPK.png" style="width: 800px;" /></p>

-While PPK is mainly used in UAV mapping, it can also be used as a back up for RTK for any surveying job.
+While PPK is mainly used in UAV mapping, it can also be used as a backup for RTK for any surveying job.
 PPK offers more flexible workflow, allowing to run the processing multiple times using different settings.
 It also doesn't require a correction link between base and rover, making equipment setup simpler.

 ### PPK for UAV Mapping